Amine-Itani/Unit-4/Project4.md

 Although I could have chosen to use one database and avoid this joining, there are many disadvantages to using only one table including poor data organization, poor performance as the size of the table increases, and anomalies as redundancy replace important data during insertions.

 Firstly, I recognized that I need to acquire all the data needed for a post.
 That is all the information about the post, as well as the username, image, and email of the post author and the color of the topic the post is under: ```"SELECT posts.*, users.username, users.image, users.email, topics.color "```.
-In order to get the correct information about the post_author, we **join** the user_id column of the posts table **on** the id column of the users table ```"FROM posts JOIN users ON posts.user_id = users.id"```.
+In order to get the correct information about the post_author, I **join** the user_id column of the posts table **on** the id column of the users table ```"FROM posts JOIN users ON posts.user_id = users.id"```.
 I did the same for the topics color, **joining** the topic column in the posts table **on** the topics in the topic tabble, therefore giving its color on the same row ```"JOIN topics ON posts.topic = topics.topic"```.

 Secondly, to filter the table, I checked that the post author is not followed by the current user.
-From the follows table, we only want to look at users that current user follows (we know who the user is through sessions explained above.) ```"WHERE follows.user_id = ?", params=(current_user_id)```.
-Then we check that the post author is a user that the current user follows by matching their ids together ```"and posts.user_id = follows.following"```.
-We also have a subquery filter<sup>2</sup> ```follows.following IN "(SELECT following FROM follows WHERE user_id = ?)``` that pulls all users that the current user follows, and the main query that checks if the users that could be followed are specifically **in** the users provided by the subquery.
+From the follows table, I only want to look at users that current user follows (Iknow who the user is through sessions explained above.) ```"WHERE follows.user_id = ?", params=(current_user_id)```.
+Then I checked that the post author is a user that the current user follows by matching their ids together ```"and posts.user_id = follows.following"```.
+Ialso have a subquery filter<sup>2</sup> ```follows.following IN "(SELECT following FROM follows WHERE user_id = ?)``` that pulls all users that the current user follows, and the main query that checks if the users that could be followed are specifically **in** the users provided by the subquery.
 This may seem unecessary, but I saw through testing that it is important because the follows table includes both users the current user follows and is being followed by, but this search should only inlude posts by the former.

 Lastly, the posts are order by date descending, as in dates with the smallest value distance of time from the current time ```ORDER BY date DESC```.
 This is because most recently posted posts tend to be the most relevant one to users.